Introduction

 Predictive Risk Assessment & Proactive Intervention

-- Advanced Pattern Recognition: Detects micro-level variations in muscle activation, movement quality, and performance metrics that may indicate early injury onset.
+Advanced Pattern Recognition: Detects subtle changes in muscle activation, movement quality, or fatigue levels that traditional methods often miss.

-- Adaptive Machine Learning Models: Continuously refine risk assessment protocols with real-time athlete monitoring, ensuring personalized injury prevention strategies.
+Adaptive Machine Learning Models: Continuously refine protocols through real-time monitoring, ensuring every athlete gets a personalized prevention strategy.

 Personalized Rehabilitation & Recovery Optimization